Mrs Parry - Tuesday, Wednesday, Thursday and Friday

 Mrs Jacques (HLTA)

-This term, PE will be on Monday and Friday
+This half term, PE will be on Monday and Tuesday

-Welcome back everyone!
-We hope you have had super holidays and feel well rested, ready for our exciting new year ahead in Year 2.
-We have lots of new, exciting topics to learn this year beginning with Fire and Ice, this Autumn Term.
+We have lots of new, exciting topics to learn in Year 2 beginning with Fire and Ice, this Autumn Term.

 To be Ready

 To be Respectful

 We made a classroom pledge, to help us be the best learners we can and make our classroom calm, learning environment.

 Look at some of our examples of alliteration.

 An adverb describes the verb.
 An adverbial can be several words that describe a verb.
 So a fronted adverbial describes the action in the sentence - it describes how something happens.